By Robert A. Norman, MD

 The first flaw in that thinking is that none of us know how long we will live; Mickey Mantle, who died of cancer at age 63, famously said, “If I knew I was going to live this long, I’d have taken better care of myself.”
 We need to keep taking care of ourselves to extend our lives and stay strong and healthy as long as possible.

 The average lifespan in the industrial world has been rising steeply.
-It’s estimated that 25 percent of the US workforce will be composed of older workers— sometimes called the Silver Tsunami—and epidemiological, biological and molecular data all point to skin cancer as predominantly a disease of the elderly.
-Between 40 and 50 percent of Americans who live to age 65 will have skin cancer at least once.
-Caucasian men over age 65 have had a 5.1 percent annual increase in melanoma incidence since 1975—the highest annual increase of any gender or age group.
+According to the Bureau of Labor Statistics, employment of workers aged 65 or older has grown by 117% in a span of 20 years.
+Epidemiological, biological and molecular data all point to skin cancer as predominantly a disease of the elderly.
+At least one in five Americans will develop skin cancer by the age of 70.
+The majority of people who develop melanoma are white men over age 55.
 It has also been reported that more than half of skin cancer-related deaths occur in persons more than 65 years old.
 The longer people live, the more likely they are to develop skin cancer, and the greater their chances of dying from it.

 There are many reasons for this.
 First, most skin cancers result from sun damage over the course of our lives, and seniors have lived longer; they have had the most sun exposure and sustained the most damage from ultraviolet (UV) light.
 Both sunburns and suntans damage our skin’s DNA, breaking down the skin’s tissues so that it ages before its time, and producing genetic defects that can lead to skin cancer.
 Suffering just five sunburns over your lifetime more than doubles your chances of developing melanoma, and each successive tan or sunburn raises the risks further.
-We never know exactly how much damage will trigger a skin cancer, but studies show that one bad burn in older age may be the straw that broke the camel’s back.
+We never know exactly how much damage will trigger a skin cancer, but one bad burn in older age may be the straw that breaks the camel’s back.